orlof/xcb3-vscode-ext/README.md

 This extension will also automatically create a default `vscode/tasks.json` file if it doesn't already exists.
 You can also manually create the file by using `XC=BASIC Initialize tasks.json` command from the command palette (Ctrl+Shift+B or Cmd+Shift+B on Mac).

-The default `.vscode/tasks.json` defines three tasks:
+The default `.vscode/tasks.json` defines following tasks as an example:

 * XC=BASIC Compile File (shift+f5)
   * Compiles the current file .bas to .prg